ElephanZ/Climate-Change-Classifier/README.md

 * 🆗 it is easy to read and has been easy to write.
 * ⛔ when tweets contains humorism, the model doesn't work very well.

-To conclude: I have learned a lot by implementing this project.
-I have used in practice a lot of theoretic notions studied during my Social Media Management course at university.

 ## Getting Started

 So that the repository is successfully cloned and project run smoothly, a few steps need to be followed.